himbriminn/cmbeam/content/home/my-section.md

     color: 'white'
 ---

 We are grateful for funding received by the European Research Council.
+Our efforts are supported by the Science Institute at the University of Iceland, The Stockholm University Physics Department and the Oskar Klein Centre for Cosmoparticle Physics.
 Our group efforts at Stockholm University are funded by the Swedish National Space Agency, the Swedish Research Council, and the Knut and Allice Wallenberg Foundation.